 We guarantee to provide you with the most competitive price.

 Save time and buy your peptides thanks to our online form.
 Delivery in 10 business days.

 ProteoGenix can synthesize peptides up to 150 AA.

 Unlimited range of modifications

-ProteoGenix offers an unlimited range of peptide modifications to adapt to all your applications.
+ProteoGenix offers an unlimited range of peptide modifications.

 No win – no fee

-Your project is our priority so we restart until we get the right peptide or you don’t pay.
+Your project is our priority so we will start from the beginning until we get the right peptide or you won’t pay a thing.

 Frequently asked questions about peptide synthesis

 Our peptide synthesis service includes the lyophilized peptide and a QC report.
 The QC report includes: